hesham-gamal/udacity_landing_page_project/README.md

     >  scroll(), scrollBy(), and scrollIntoView()
 # Features

-* Active State change for sections and nav links as user scrolls the viewport
+* Active State change for sections as user scrolls the viewport
 * Smooth scrolling using `scrollIntoView` when a nav link is clicked